Kyuma2568/submission/README.md

 # software-testing
-This repository is dedicated for my experience with software testing using IntelliJ
+This repository is dedicated for my experience with software testing using IntelliJ, Postman, Jira, JUnit, Maven,...